rizinorg/rizin/BUILDING.md

 The building steps on Windows are the same as on *NIX systems, however you will have to run the following commands from the Visual Studio Developer shell [FIXME: proper name, I don't remember right now].
-We also suggest to compile rizin statically, to avoid dealing with libraries when running the rizin binaries.
+We also suggest to compile Rizin statically, to avoid dealing with libraries when running the Rizin binaries.

 ```